Nevvman18/rs41-nfw/README.md

 ## Final notes
 The creator of this project isn't at all responsible for any kind of harm made by devices operated with these instructions.
 Follow your local law about radio transmissions and ballon flights.
 This device isn't a certified airplane.
+This firmware wasn't tested in HAB scenarios, yet.
 Cheers.